TLucking/RAS-University/installation.md

 ---
-title: Installation
+title: Webots Installations & Tutorials
 nav_order: 3
 layout: default
 ---

 # 🛠️ Installing Webots Simulator

-To engage practically with our robotics courses—coding, simulating, and visualizing robots in action—you'll need **Webots**, an open-source robotics simulator.
+To engage practically with our robotics courses—coding, simulating, and visualizing robots in action—you will need **Webots**, an open-source robotics simulator.
 Webots provides an interactive 3D environment to visually test and verify your robot designs and code implementations.

 ---